 Research is the key to finding the colleges that are the best match for you.
 Consider majors, facilities, size, selectivity, location, cost, activities, advising, housing and other aspects of interest.

-While college Web sites, online resources, guidebooks and brochures are great resources, the best way to learn about colleges is to visit their campuses.
-Take official tours and attend admission presentations.
+While college Web sites, online resources, guidebooks and brochures are great resources, the best way to learn about colleges is to

 Many colleges may host informational programs in your area.
 Check college Web sites for details about programs for prospective students.